 Which would imply…

-That whatever “rate” you would be able to qualify for PRIOR to being diagnosed with Cyclical Edema should be the same “rate” that you would be able to qualify for AFTER having been diagnosed with Cyclical Edema.
+That whatever “rate” you would qualify for PRIOR to be diagnosed with Cyclical Edema should be the same “rate” that you would be able to qualify for AFTER having been diagnosed with Cyclical Edema.

 “Which is great!”

 But, let’s face it, it’s true that Cyclical Edema does seem to be linked to other pre-existing medical condition such as obesity, diabetes and some emotional distress disorders which is why it’s important to choose a life insurance agent who is familiar with helping folks like yourself find and qualify for the coverage that you’re looking for.

 The good news is…

 That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
 Which brings us to the last topic that we wanted to take a moment and discuss, which is…

 What can I do to help ensure that I get the “best life insurance” for me?

 In our experience here at IBUSA, what we have found that usually, the folks who seem to find the “best” life insurance policy for them are those that: